Non 12-Step Addiction Recovery Programs

-The 12-Step model is a popular approach to addiction recovery, and many people find the support structure they need in groups that are based around it, but it is not the only viable treatment option.
-The road to recovery is different for everyone who suffers from addiction, and some individuals do not thrive in a faith-based approach like the 12-Step program.
-According to the National Survey on Drug Use and Health, 27 million people over the age of 12 used an illicit drug in a 30-day period in 2014.
-Though the number of people who suffer from substance use disorders is much smaller, it is no surprise that individuals stemming from a population so large have many different needs.
+The 12-Step recovery group model is a popular approach to addiction recovery, and many people find the support structure they need in groups that are based around it.
+However, the road to recovery is different for everyone who struggles with addiction, and some individuals do not thrive in a faith-based approach like the 12-Step program.
+Fortunately, there are effective alternatives to traditional 12-Step programs.

 WFS focuses on helping women replace self-destructive thought patterns with more constructive ones, and it relies on 13 positive affirmations to increase self-worth, promote emotional and spiritual growth, and live in the present.
 Like other mutual support groups, WFS groups are run by a moderator in a conversation-like format and usually have 6-10 participants.

-Moderation Management was established in 1994 and is designed for individuals who acknowledge that their drinking is affecting their life in a negative way and who want to moderate their consumption before they can no longer control it.
-According to the National Institute on Alcohol Abuse and Alcoholism, alcohol consumption in moderation is not a problem.
-When individuals frequently drink to the point of intoxication though, they risk developing both short-term and long-term side effects of alcohol abuse.
+Moderation Management was established in 1994 and is designed for individuals who acknowledge that their alcohol use is affecting their life in a negative way and who want to moderate their consumption before they can no longer control it.

 Participants begin the Moderation Management program by abstaining from drinking for 30 days.
 During this abstinence period, they are encouraged to examine how alcohol has affected all aspects of their lives, as well as which circumstances prompt them to drink the most.
 After the 30 days are up, participants receive guidelines on how to drink in moderation.
 Those who struggle with controlling their drinking are encouraged to abstain from alcohol entirely.